pinobatch/numism/docs/nes_emu_testing.md

 through the branches around $FFFF and $0000, the test passes.
 This debugger is worth no cash.

-(Further testing showed that a forward branch overshoots by 2 bytes.)
+(Further testing showed that a forward branch in No$nes overshoots by 2 bytes in some circumstances.)

 Both PocketNES and No$nes turned out to misbehave on branches from
 $BFFx to $C00x as well.